dbb/WWW-Hackernews/README.md

 # DESCRIPTION

-The only subroutine of `Hackernews::Parser` is `hn_parse`.
+The only subroutine of `WWW::Hackernews::Parser` is `hn_parse`.
 It takes the following arguments:

 1. **target** - This is what page to download the data from; is either `top` or `new`.
 Defaults to `top`.